MichaelWehar/Open-Source-Spell-Checker/README.md

 - Anyone is welcome to contribute code and make improvements.
 Just submit a pull request.

+# Update (May 2019)

-- **Update:** I started working on a commercial spell checker back in November so for the time being, I personally won't be able to contribute code to this repository.
+- I started contributing to a commercial spell checker.
+As a result, I will no longer be able to contribute code to this repository.
 Please still feel welcome to make pull requests and post issues.

-If you would like to try the commercial spell checker, please feel free to contact me via email: dff72324@gmail.com
+- The commercial spell checker is currently in beta.
+If you would like to give it a try, please contact: michael.w@wordreference.com

 # How does a Spell Checker work?
 A spell checker must be configured with a valid word list.
 Given an input string, the spell checker recommends words from the valid word list.